eigenreza/agentic-financial-risk-assistant/docs/eu_ai_act_mapping.md

 - *"Recommend whether to invest"*

 Refusal template:
 > *"I cannot provide direct investment advice.
-I can provide a technical risk analysis of the uploaded data — for example, volatility, drawdown, or Value-at-Risk.
+I can provide a technical risk analysis of the uploaded data, for example, volatility, drawdown, or Value-at-Risk.
 For investment decisions, please consult a qualified financial adviser."*

-### High-risk-style concern — human-review flag
+### High-risk-style concern, human-review flag

 Questions that may support consequential financial decisions receive a human-review flag.
 The agent still answers but prepends a warning:

 > *"⚠️ Human review recommended.
 This question may involve a consequential financial decision.
 The output should be reviewed by a qualified professional before being acted upon."*

-### Transparency — AI disclosure
+### Transparency, AI disclosure

 Every response includes:
 - A visible disclaimer: *"This tool is for technical risk-analysis demonstration only.
 It does not provide investment advice."*
-- A **basis-of-answer** field: `calculation`, `rag`, `mixed`, or `reasoning` — so the user always knows whether the answer came from a tool, a document, or the LLM
+- A **basis-of-answer** field: `calculation`, `rag`, `mixed`, or `reasoning`, so the user always knows whether the answer came from a tool, a document, or the LLM
 - Tool names called (if any)
 - Document sources retrieved (if any)

-### Minimal-risk — allowed with metadata
+### Minimal-risk, allowed with metadata

 Technical calculations and educational questions are answered with:
 - The tool used and its inputs